getify/monio/MONADS.md

 * My ["Functional-Light JavaScript"](https://frontendmasters.com/courses/functional-javascript-v3/) -- a companion course to [my book](https://github.com/getify/functional-light-js) of the same name

-I think your first big goal should be to understand and feel comfortable with -- not an expert on! -- the following topics:
+I think your first big goal should be to understand and feel comfortable with -- but not an expert on! -- the following topics:

 * Side Effects
 * Pure Functions